Aims for Pupil premium

 As well as the funding being spent on interventions, catch-up- sessions and additional adult support it is vital that high quality teaching and learning is at the core of all children’s education and hence our Pupil Premium money is also spent with this in mind.
 When organising and setting up interventions, booster groups and considering strategies, staff refer to the Education Endowment Foundation teaching and learning toolkit to ensure maximum benefit is gained from our funding and time is not wasted.
 Every minute a learning minute is our motto.

-The attached expenditure document sets out our provisional budget allocation/spend for the 2018 - 2019 year.
+The attached expenditure document (below) sets out our provisional budget allocation/spend for the 2019 - 2020 year.

 How will Impact be measured?